gnieboer/tsp-redesign/pages/for-beneficiary-participants/index.md

 # For beneficiary participants

-## Notifying the TSP of a participant’s death
+## Reporting a participant’s death

 If you are the next-of-kin or legal representative of a deceased TSP participant, you should notify us __immediately__ in the event of their death.
-You can do this in one of two ways:
+You can do this in one of three ways:

 + If the participant was an active federal employee or member of the uniformed services, report the death to the participant's employing agency or service.
-+ Otherwise, report the participant's death to us by calling 1-877-968-3778.
-Press 3 from the main menu and hold to speak to a Participant Service Representative.
++ Report the participant's death to us by calling 1-877-968-3778.
+Press 3 from the main menu to speak to a Participant Service Representative.
++ Read, complete, and submit [Form TSP-17](https://www.tsp.gov/PDF/formspubs/tsp-17.pdf), *Information Relating to Deceased Participant*, along with the participant's certified death certificate.

 ## In this section: